-Ask a group of course designers how to make e-learning more engaging and you’ll get plenty of suggestions for using images, videos, and animations more effectively.
-The visuals and interactive elements are really good places to start.
-But there’s another element that’s often overlooked: audio.
+Ask any group of course creators how to make e-learning more engaging and you’ll get plenty of creative suggestions for using images, videos, and animations.
+While visuals and interactive elements are great solutions, there’s another engaging element that’s often overlooked: audio.

 - Legal and compliance: Find out if a new law impacts how your company conducts business.
 Ask legal and compliance staff how it affects employees and customers.

-- Sales and marketing: Seek out salespeople who always exceed expectations.
-If you're doing a sales training course, interview these superstars on their secrets of success.
+- Sales and marketing: Seek out salespeople who always exceed expectations and interview these superstars on their secrets of success.

 Consider the following work environments and their associated ambient sounds: